hasura/learn-graphql/tutorials/mobile/flutter-graphql/tutorial-site/content/update-delete-mutations/2-mutation-cache.md

 +           },
 ```

-The above code isn't using `toggleIsCompleted` callback but it's using `toggleDocument`, `toggleRunMutaion` to pass mutation query and mutation variable repectively, So define them in constructor of `TodoItemTile` widget itself and remove `toggleIsCompleted` callback function from constructor.
+The above code isn't using `toggleIsCompleted` callback but it's using `toggleDocument`, `toggleRunMutaion` to pass mutation query and mutation variable respectively, So define them in constructor of `TodoItemTile` widget itself and remove `toggleIsCompleted` callback function from constructor.
 Pass your toggle mutation query and toggle variable document in the widget from screens i.e `all.dart` , `active.dart` and `completed.dart`.

 ```dart
 class TodoItemTile extends StatelessWidget {